msintuneappsdk/Taskr-Sample-Intune-Xamarin-Android-Apps/README.md

 ## Troubleshooting
 - When deploying either app in Debug mode, ensure the `Debuggable=false` attribute is added to the `Application` class and that the `android:debuggable="true"` flag has not been manually set in the manifest.
 Otherwise, you may experience application crashes while attempting to debug.
 This is a necessary workaround due to an issue in the [Microsoft Intune App SDK Xamarin Bindings](https://github.com/msintuneappsdk/intune-app-sdk-xamarin).
+- If the Xamarin Forms project displays only a blank page when running the application, try updating the "Linker properties" under "Android Options" to linking "Sdk and User Assemblies" instead of "None".